metabdel/CKG/docs/source/intro/getting-started-with-build.rst

 	$ git clone https://github.com/MannLabs/CKG.git

-Once this is finished, you can find all the Python modules neccessary to run the Clinical Knowledge graph in ``requirements.txt``.
+Once this is finished, you can find all the Python modules necessary to run the Clinical Knowledge Graph in ``requirements.txt``.
 To install all the packages required, simply run:

 .. code-block:: bash